imranak47/imranak47.github.io/index.md

 Hii guys this is **imran Ali** .
 I have a [youtube](https://m.youtube.com/channel/UCcrAkiJk8kQkAxSfdF6KYHg ) channel "**PUBG ke diwane**"
-This is new channel which has only 20 subscribers approx. i am uploading very intresting videos of pubg lite.
+This is new channel which has only 20 subscribers approx. i am uploading very interesting videos of pubg lite.

 I tells lots of amazing tips & and tricks in my gaming videos.